Md-coder/github-portfolio/README.md

 1. Install [node](https://nodejs.org/en/download/) using a node version manager like **[nvm](https://github.com/creationix/nvm#install-script)** or **[n](https://www.npmjs.com/package/n)**
 2. Clone this repo
 3. In this project's directory, run `npm install` to install dependencies
-4. Duplicate the `.env.example` file as `.env` file and provide the required configurations.
-Use your Github token to replace the missing field.

 # Link to the app